coder/docs/admin/environment-management/cvms.md

 seamless experience, use [systemd](#systemd) and register the `docker` service so `dockerd` is automatically run during initialization.

-The following snippet demonstrates how an image can registry the `docker` service in it's Dockerfile.
+The following snippet demonstrates how an image can register the `docker` service in it's Dockerfile.

 ```Dockerfile